xushuhere/Grocery-List/GroupProject/Docs/UserManual.md

 To create a list on this screen the user is given an "Add List" button at the bottom of the screen.

 >*ADD (Add List Button) SCREENSHOT HERE*

 >*ADD (Name New List Screen) SCREENSHOT HERE*

 :scroll: _STEPS_
-* STEP 1: Select Add List
+* STEP 1: Select Add List.
-* STEP 2: Enter a name for the grocery list
+* STEP 2: Enter a name for the grocery list.

 ### 3.2 Renaming Lists
-After a list is added to the profile, there is an option to rename the list by selecting the pencil icon button
+After a list is added to the profile, there is an option to rename the list by selecting the pencil icon button.

 >*ADD (Pencil Icon) SCREENSHOT HERE*

 >*ADD (Rename List Screen) SCREENSHOT HERE*

 :scroll: _STEPS_
-* STEP 1: Select Pencil Icon
+* STEP 1: Select Pencil Icon.
-* STEP 2: Enter a name for the grocery list
+* STEP 2: Enter a name for the grocery list.

 ### 3.3 Removing Lists
+After a list is added to the profile, there is also an option to remove the list by selecting the X button.

+>*ADD (x button) SCREENSHOT HERE*

+>*ADD (list removed) SCREENSHOT HERE*

+:scroll: _STEPS_
+* STEP 1: Select X button.
+* STEP 2: Observe that the selected list has been removed.

 ## 4 Working With Grocery List Items